aralab-unr/multi-actor-critic-ddpg-with-aubo/README.md

 - AuboReach-v3 - only calculates actions but does not execute joint states (increased learning speed), reward fixes to converge the learning curve, only 4 Aubo joints in action
 - AuboReach-v4 - executes joint states with moveit, only run with first 4 joint states
 - AuboReach-v5 - executes joint states with moveit, only run with first 4 joint states, runs training and testing with random initial and target joint states, CPU = 1, denser rewards
+- AuboReach-v6 - executes joint states with moveit on robot (simulation/real), only run with first 4 joint states, runs training and testing with random initial and target joint states, CPU = 1, denser rewards
 - FetchReacher-v1 - Door opening environment from the paper.
 Files used are fetch.py, reach.py, robot_env.py and aubo_i5.xml (this file has the configuration for DoorOpening env).